Danasul/Banking-System-in-Java-with-source-code/Banking-System-in-Core-Java-master/README.md

 This section highlights important parts of the Java banking system application, specifically focusing on account creation and money withdrawal functionalities.

 ---
+### NewAccount.java

+This class handles the creation of new accounts within the banking system.

+**Main Benefits**:
+1. **Graphical User Interface (GUI)**:
+   Utilizes the **Swing** library to create a user-friendly interface for account data input.

+2. **Data Collection**:
+   Collects the following account information:
+   - Account number
+   - Account holder name
+   - Deposit date
+   - Deposit amount

+3. **Input Validation**:
+   The code includes input validation to:
+   - Ensure no fields are left empty.
+   - Check that the account number and deposit amount are numeric.

+4. **Data Storage**:
+   Saves account data to a text file (**Bank.dat**) using data streams, ensuring persistence even after the program is closed.

+5. **Duplicate Account Prevention**:
+   Prevents the creation of duplicate accounts by verifying that the account number does not already exist.

+6. **User-Friendly Experience**:
+   Provides buttons for saving or canceling the operation, improving usability.

 ### WithdrawMoney.java